toppers/hakoniwa-px4sim/docs/phys_specs/data/physics/README.md

-# AngularVelocity
+#

-This section explains the measurement of the drone's angular velocity, which is the rate of change of its angular position over time.
+This section explains the measurement of the drone's , which is the rate of change of its angular position over time.

 | Attribute          | Description                                           |
 |--------------------|-------------------------------------------------------|